jesseopdenbrouw/thuas-riscv/rtl/README.md

 and incorporates a hardcoded bootloader and on-chip debugger.
 The bootloader is located at address 0x10000000.
 The bootloader is able to load an S-record file into the ROM at address 0x00000000 using the `upload` program.
+By default, the bootloader is disabled.
 The on-chip debugger is compatible with OpenOCD and GDB.
+By default, the on-chip debugger is enabled.

+## On-chip Debugger

+The on-chip debugger is compatible with the RISC-V Debug Specification 1.0.0-rc3.
+It supports OpenOCD and GDB.
+Eclipse-CDT is supported.

 ## Bootloader